It’s funny how some dangling threads in my weaving life can be unexpectedly connected by a wonderful coincidence.

 Annie seemed to sense, knowing my love of red, black and white, that at least some of these colors would come into play, and dressed to match!
 She is weaving one of the tablero influenced patterns and made a beautiful band by repeating the one motif along the entire length rather than creating a sampler of a variety of patterns.
 Maybe we will see something like this appear on one of the famed and fabulous woven guitar straps which Annie creates on her inkle looms.
 Yonat, too, is a fond of making bands on inkle looms and I expect to see her intermesh creations soon.

 In the evenings, she would sit at her inkle loom and turn out yet another original piece.
 I saw her start a new one using hemp.
 It was lovely to touch.

 Even if you don’t own a guitar, check out Annie’s weaverguitarstraps.com for lots of colorful inspiration for your next band project.

 And if you would rather weave your own band, Annie makes the hardware that will enable you to turn your woven creation into a guitar strap.

-Jennifer from Oregon, who didn’t take this class, had had some one-on-one time with me last spring when I visited her state and she showed on Ravelry, a couple of weeks ago, what she had made with the intermesh sampler we had started in our get-together.
+Jennifer from Oregon, had woven with me last spring when I visited her state and she showed on Ravelry, a couple of weeks ago, what she had made with an intermesh sampler.

 You can see her finished greca pattern and other shapes she played with while learning about the characteristics of this structure.
 It is what I call a “partly loom-controlled structure”, that is, the weaver does not need to do pick-up for every weft pass.
 The loom does part of the work needed to create the motifs.
 This, along with some other little tips and tricks that I talk about in my book which help reduce the amount of time spent doing pick-up, allows the weaver to create patterns relatively quickly.